JuliaSymbolics/Symbolics.jl/docs/src/IR.md

 ### Function Registration

-The ModelingToolkit graph only allowed for registered Julia functions for the operations.
+The Symbolics graph only allowed for registered Julia functions for the operations.
 All other functions are automatically traced down to registered functions.
-By default, ModelingToolkit.jl pre-registers the common functions utilized in [SymbolicUtils.jl](https://github.com/JuliaSymbolics/SymbolicUtils.jl) and pre-defines their derivatives.
+By default, Symbolics.jl pre-registers the common functions utilized in [SymbolicUtils.jl](https://github.com/JuliaSymbolics/SymbolicUtils.jl) and pre-defines their derivatives.
 However, the user can utilize the `@register` macro to add their function to allowed functions of the computation graph.